 Appearance As the Monad has no physical description, it is pictorially depicted as a single black dot.
 Dogma Beyond the furthest star, Monad resides.
 All interposing space, be it the distance between worlds or the soul and the body, is filled with the presence of The One Thing.
 Therefore, any alteration to your physical constitution can lead to an alteration of morals.
 Purification and corruption are equally important to challenge and enact change in institutions of a depraved society.
 The Subtle Aether is the universal connecting medium, making all beings your brother and sisters with Nature as your common mother.
 Education is a weapon used to attack the complications of classism, which disrupts the harmony of The All-including.

 Notable Members of the Church of the Monad

+First Scholar Haverine Altaphy is a blind male human of advanced age who deigns senility & being hard of hearing while being a brilliant political operator.

+Adjucator Ferinda Altaphy is Haverine’s granddaughter, who is known for her plain looks, understated style.
+Ferinda is fiercely competent and works as the ‘bagman’ for her august grandfather; almost all who assume Ferinda gained her position through nepotism are sorely disappointed.

 Macinfex - God of Butchers